955148972776/Mongo-Java-Inventory-Management/README.md

 # Mongo-Java-Inventory-Management

-This file works in netbeans and you should have mongodb installes in your system.
+This file works in netbeans and you should have mongodb installed in your system.